Amazon Incentives API - FAQs

 Step 1.
 In the API portal (linked by region below), click “API security credentials”.
-(If you are unable to see the page, reach out to an administrator at your company.
-Only an account that has administrator access can see the API security credentials page.)
+(If you are unable to see the page, reach out to an Administrator at your company.
+Only an account that has IT Manager access can see the API security credentials page.)

 Step 2.
 Create a second access key in addition to the one in use.

 Step 3.
 Update all of your applications to use the new access key and validate that you are able to make successful requests to the APIs you use.

 Step 4.
 Change the state of the previous access key to inactive.